Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 There are also 3 different medals at the end of the game.
 Depending on the score, they get a Gold medal for 230 points or higher, a Silver medal for 180 - 220 points, and a Bronze medal for 170 points or below.
 There is a special secret crown for those who achieve a very high score.
 This is not written on the instructions as it is a secret item, however, once you get a Gold medal, you get a message to achieve 250 points and see what happens.

 * To provide basic information of countries in the world.
 In order to achieve this, there is a dropdown menu that users can select a country. **[REST Countries API](https://restcountries.eu/)** is linked with the website to show a flag, region, capital city, population, and language(s).
-Google Maps API is used for the location display which is also linked with REST Countries API.
+Google Maps API is used for the location display, Wikipedia (implemented this during the process) is used for more details of the countries and both are also linked with REST Countries API.

 All the functions on the tables below are minimum that must be implemented on the website to achieve user's and owner's goals.